The Perfect 3 Days in Buenos Aires Itinerary

 A visit to Estadio Alberto J. Armando, also known as La Bombonera (the chocolate box), is a must during any football fans' Buenos Aires trip.

 If you can get tickets, watching a game here is highly recommended.
-However, as the team is so popular, scoring tickets can be difficult.
+However, scoring tickets can be difficult because the team is so popular.
 If you can't get to see a game or want to look around the stadium more, guided tours are offered.
 There's also a museum within the stadium with exhibits on the club's over 100-year history.

 El Caminito